Do you like writing? Are you interested in having a blog on your website? Is blogging included in your marketing plan?

 There’s more to it than that.
 If you answered “No”, that doesn’t mean that you can’t have a blog.
 There are other options if you hate writing, but are aware of the SEO benefits and want to have a blog.
 There are plenty of ghost writers out there that will write posts for you for a fee.
 So, keep that open as an option.

 If you think you would like to move ahead with blogging, I want to share some important considerations that will help you feel better about making an informed decision.

 First, you’ll have to decide where you will host your blog.
 It will likely be added as an additional page on your counseling website.
 If you built your own site, you will be able to add it yourself (or with the help of a YouTube tutorial).
 If your site was built for you, contact your web designer to see about getting a blog page added to your site.

 You’ll also want to decide on the frequency that you post.
-I recommend one of three options.
+I recommend one of four options.
 And just because you choose one now doesn’t mean you can’t adjust in the future.

 1x per month